Subaru Head Gasket Replacement in Ann Arbor

 - If the oil color starts to change to a milky color DO NOT run the engine!

 - Have your head gaskets replaced by an auto repair shop that is experienced with Subaru.
-They can advise you how long you can postpone the repair job, or if it must be done now to prevent a larger repair bill!
+A knowledgible shop can advise you how long you can postpone the repair job, or if it must be done immediately to prevent an even larger repair bill!

 Our Subaru technicians at Hoover Street Auto Repair have put together a list of Subaru head gasket replacement frequently asked questions to help you make informed decisions about Subaru head gasket repair.